nickzoic/nick.zoic.org/art/esp32-meshkit-button-micropython/index.md

 With this cable in place, and power applied through the built-in USB port, I can run `esptool`, which identifies the device as a ESP32D0WDQ5 (rev 1) with 4MB flash.
 I can also connect to the USB port at 115200 baud and see logging messages as the device initializes and as it logs button presses.
+The auto-reset circuit even works!

 ## Software